 By Halimah Yahaya

-Amadi, who is the former Chairman of the Nigerian Electricity Regulatory Commission (NERC), stressed the importance of the new electoral law to the process of establishing democracy and accountable governance in Nigeria.
+Amadi, who is also a former Chairman of the Nigerian Electricity Regulatory Commission (NERC), said the notion of zoning the presidency to the South is illogical and unacceptable.

 Speaking with journalists in Abuja on Thursday, Amadi said political parties should think of zoning of political offices and positions for the fun of it, except to respond to the challenges of exclusion crisis in the country’s polity.

 Just as there was a consensus among political elites on the issue of zoning the presidency to South-West in 1999 as a response to the post-1993 crisis, Amadi said a similar consensus should be developed to micro-zone the Presidency in 2023 to the South East if they believe the a crisis in the region should be addressed.

 He said if the political elites do not feel there was any crisis to address in the South-East, the 2023 presidential election should be thrown open for all qualified Nigerians to contest, as the decision to zone power to the region was not necessary.

 “In our conversations, we have been reviewing how the process of zoning is playing out, and we have a few concerns.
 Number one is that we just realised that this politics of zoning has taken a dangerous turn as a result of response to the last 6 or 7 years of this administration which has left many groups feeling marginalised.